 Taking Control of Your Business Office and the Revenue Cycle

-Let’s face it, unstructured business content plagues practically every healthcare organization.
-It’s the content that resides outside your organization’s core systems and processes.
-For patient care, it’s the patient information – paper or electronic – that exists outside your EMR.
+Unstructured content plagues practically every healthcare organization.
+It’s the data that resides outside your organization’s core systems and processes.
+For patient care, it’s the patient information that exists outside your EMR.
 In patient finance, it’s the data outside your billing and financial systems.
 And in accounting, it lives beyond the reach of your ERP system.

 In this article, we’ll look at a simple six step workflow program to manage this content, where each step makes life easier for the people who rely on you to do your work right in order for them to do their jobs.

 Step 1.
 Move Capture To The Front-End Of Your Workflow Process

 Before you think of ways to better manage your unstructured content, you first need to understand what it is.
 For each organization, this content can exist across an assortment of documents and information spanning all departments.
 For example, in patient access, unstructured content can be everything from patient ID’s and insurance cards, to consent forms and waiver documents.
 In accounting departments, invoices and the information surrounding specific financial transactions often exist as unstructured content.
 Paper encounters, patient correspondence, EOBs and EDI transactions similarly hamper processes in patient financial services.
 The list goes on, but the key here is to understand the nature of the business content each work area processes.
 Talk to the people who work there.
 Then you can take steps to determine the best practice approaches to get it under control.